biopet/bamstats/README.md

 # BamStats

+BamStats is a package that contains tools to generate stats from a BAM file, merge those stats for multiple samples, and validate the generated stats files.

+#### Mode - Generate

-BamStats reports clipping stats, flag stats, insert size and mapping quality on a BAM file.
+Generate reports clipping stats, flag stats, insert size and mapping quality on a BAM file.
 It outputs a JSON file, but can optionally also output in TSV format.

 # Documentation